 If soluble fiber creates problems for you with gas, bloating or distention - it’s indicative of dysbiosis or bacterial overgrowth in the gut.
 It means the bacteria responsible for breaking down soluble fiber are missing, overgrown, or out-of-balance.

-Before turning to probiotic and prebiotic supplements, it is often necessary to reduce overgrowth and “clean the slate” with natural antimicrobials like monolaurin & others mentioned earlier.
+Before turning to probiotic and prebiotic supplements, it is often necessary to reduce overgrowth and “clean the slate” with natural antimicrobials like Biocidin mentioned earlier.